-Boeing to cut workforce by 10% and reduce 787 production due to pandemic
+Boeing to cut workforce, seek liquidity as coronavirus leads to quarterly loss

-(Reuters) - Boeing Co (BA.N) said on Wednesday it would cut its workforce by about 10% and further reduce 787 Dreamliner production after reporting a loss for the second straight quarter as the coronavirus pandemic hits global travel demand.
+(Reuters) - Boeing Co (BA.N) said on Wednesday it would cut its workforce by about 10%, further reduce 787 Dreamliner production and try to boost liquidity as the coronavirus pandemic drove the planemaker to a net loss for the second straight quarter.

+Chicago-based Boeing said it was confident of getting sufficient liquidity to fund its operations, sending its shares up 4.6% to $137.05 in opening trade.

+Reuters reported on Tuesday that Boeing is working with investment banks on a potential bond deal worth at least $10 billion.
+Last month it drew down its entire $13.8 billion credit line and is also weighing seeking government aid.

 Planemakers, airlines and suppliers have been left reeling by the pandemic, which has crippled passenger travel, catapulted major economies into recession and forced major companies to scramble for cash to weather the downturn.

-Chicago-based Boeing said it was confident of getting sufficient liquidity to fund its operations, sending its shares up 5.4% in premarket trading.
-Reuters reported on Tuesday that it is working with investment banks on a potential bond deal worth at least $10 billion.

-Last month it drew down its entire $13.8 billion credit line and is also weighing seeking government aid.
+“The aviation industry will take years to return to the levels of traffic we saw just a few months ago.
+We have to prepare for that,” Boeing CEO Dave Calhoun said in a letter to employees.

-As the coronavirus took hold, Boeing was already grappling with a production freeze and year-long grounding of the 737 MAX following two fatal crashes.
+The majority of job cuts will be at the company’s commercial aircraft division, where it was already grappling with a production freeze and year-long grounding of the 737 MAX following two fatal crashes.

-In January, Boeing CEO Dave Calhoun had said production of the MAX could resume by April ahead of its forecasted mid-year return to service, but the health crisis has put those timelines into question.
+In January, Calhoun had said production of the MAX could resume by April ahead of its forecasted mid-year return to service, but the health crisis has put those timelines into question.

 Boeing said on Tuesday that 737 MAX production will resume at low rates in 2020 as timing and conditions of return to service are better understood and gradually increase to 31 per month during 2021, with further gradual increases to correspond with market demand.